zplayads/PlayableMopubAdDemo-iOS/README-EN.md

 |iOS|Reward Video|A650AB0D-7BFC-2A81-3066-D3170947C3DA|BAE5DAAC-04A2-2591-D5B0-38FA846E45E7|
 |iOS|Interstitial|A650AB0D-7BFC-2A81-3066-D3170947C3DA|0868EBC0-7768-40CA-4226-F9924221C8EB|

-## 2. Add Mopub SDK and ZPLAY Ads SDK as below:
+## 2. Add MoPub SDK and ZPLAY Ads SDK as below:

 How to use [Cocoapods](https://guides.cocoapods.org/using/getting-started.html)